tamimat/portfolio/_posts/2017-07-01-diva-project.md

 Other assistants -- like Hound, Siri, Google Assistant and Cortana -- do transcribe the text.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hoPf1Ry7ihs?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 We felt that showing the text is better than hiding it.
 Showing the text is a signal to the user, "I'm listening to what you are saying."
 To emphasize that signal, we wanted to add another form of visualization.
-Therefore, we colored the object green, showing the user "Yes, we understood exactly what you are searching for."
+Therefore, we colored the intent and the object green, showing the user "Yes, we understood exactly what you want to do and what you are searching for."

 ![Color Coding 1]({{ site.baseurl }}/img/diva-coloring-1.png)